 The fact that EMV transactions can be a bit sluggish will likely help accelerate the adoption of another new form of payment: NFC transactions.
 NFC stands for “near field communication” and refers to the technology that underpins “contactless” mobile payments like Apple Pay and Android Pay.

 Contactless payments are authenticated payments—meaning they’re extremely secure and have a very low fraud risk.
 In a contactless payment like Apple Pay, your payments details are dynamically encrypted (through a technology called tokenization), which makes it near impossible for fraudsters to hack.
 They’re also protected by Apple’s fingerprint technology (Touch ID), so even if someone were to steal your phone, they wouldn’t be able to get at your mobile wallet.

 Apple Pay and other contactless payments are just as secure as EMV transactions (and leagues more secure than magnetic-stripe transactions) but take a fraction of the time to process.
 They’re also extremely convenient, since they’re all through your mobile device (which is pretty much like an extra appendage these days).

 As EMV adoption picks up, and people start to experience its lag time, contactless payment adoption will likely accelerate.
 This is a trend we’ve seen in countries that have adopted EMV as the standard.

 In short, the liability shift can seem complicated, but it doesn’t need to be scary.
 Hopefully this guide has armed you with all the information you need to know—and explained how you can protect your business.
-To be completely protected against the liability shift, order the Square contactless and chip reader.
+To be completely protected against the liability shift, order the Square Reader for contactless and chip.
 Then, you’ll be good to go with accepting the latest, most secure forms of payment.